MetaingCoder/MetaingCoder/README.md

 I enjoy working across the stack—from crafting smooth frontend interfaces with Vue.js/React to building robust backends with Node.js/Express or Django.
 I’m also exploring mobile development with Flutter and native Android/iOS, and managing databases with MySQL and MongoDB.

-💡 Problem-solving and learning new technologies are what keep me excited every day.
 **“Keep learning, keep building.”**

 ---